I did some research about it. When I said research, I mean google it.

 So conclude it, I think that to make photo more than visual documentary is what the end result of photography gonna look like.

-So to recap, we can see a fine art photography as a photography that based on concept or idea that give a perspective vision for the photographer so in the end they can create a photograph that have more meaning than what it actually look.
+So to recap, we can see a fine art photography as a photography that based on concept or idea that give a perspective vision for the photographer so in the end they can create a photograph that has more meaning than what it actually look.